marijnh/module-workshop/2009/README.md

 `"utf8"` argument tells it to convert the file content to a string, using UTF-8 encoding.

+The value that loading your file (with `require`) produces can be changed by assigning to `module.exports`.

+To access command-line arguments, use `process.argv`, which is an array of arguments.
+The first two are `node` and the name of the script that was started, the ones starting from index 2 are the actual arguments.

 ### Evaluating code

 When you have a string of code you want to evaluate, you could just